-We are delighted to announce that Ardie Burnham of the Okanagan Regional Library is the winner of the 2018 BC SRC Community Story Award!
+We are delighted to announce that Kate Inman of the Squamish Public Library is the 2020 BC SRC Community Story Award Winner!

 This year’s winning story is all about the power of the BC SRC to transform a child’s relationship with reading!
 Our judges chose Kate’s story because they were touched by “Sammi’s progression from being uncomfortable with the library to choosing to be engaged with the Reading Link Challenge.”
 We think you’ll agree!

 Kate will attend this year’s BCLA Conference (April 15-17 ) as a guest of CUPE BC.
 She’ll also be joining us at the SRC Conference booth.
 Please come by and say hello, and congratulate her!

 BCLA, introduced the SRC Community Story Award at the 2013 BCLA Conference.
 Each year, the BC Summer Reading Club presents this award to an individual whose story best demonstrates the impact of the SRC within their community.